alinmear/gsd5/README.md

 * Convert "normal" tiddlers to action-type tiddlers
 * Show integration of gsd5 into my tiddlywiki/workflow

+## Quick Capturing

+* First, thanks to the project https://nicolas.petton.fr/tw/project-manager.html for the great idea
+* I adapted this for gsd5
+* The styles needs to be adapted
+* The default shortcut is alt+c

 ## Description

 A Getting-Things-Done tool for the TiddlyWiki5 environment.